Devlander-Software/discord-webhook-notifier-action/CONTRIBUTING.md

-# Contributing to Discord Notify Action
+# Contributing to Discord Webhook Notifier Action

-Thank you for your interest in contributing to Discord Notify Action!
+Thank you for your interest in contributing to Discord Webhook Notifier Action!
 This document provides guidelines for contributing to this project.

 ## How to Contribute